This Excel tutorial explains how to use the Excel MID function with syntax and examples.

-In Microsoft Excel, the MID function extracts a substring from a string (starting at any position).
+The Microsoft Excel MID function extracts a substring from a string (starting at any position).

 MID( text, start_position, number_of_characters )

-Based on the Excel spreadsheet above, the MID function will return the following:
+Based on the Excel spreadsheet above, the following MID examples would return:

-The MID function can also be used in VBA code.
-For example:
+The MID function can also be used in VBA code in Microsoft Excel.